 The award recognizes her groundbreaking work on how the brain’s cerebral cortex develops—a critical area responsible for thinking, perception, and movement.

 Silver’s research focuses on radial glia cells (RCGs), which are neural stem cells essential for creating neurons during brain development.
-Her project aims to uncover how these RCGs signal and organize the surrounding cells, a process vital for healthy brain formation.
+Her project aims to uncover how these RCGs signal and organize the surrounding cells during brain formation.
 Understanding these mechanisms could provide new insights into neurological disorders like intellectual disability, microcephaly, and autism.

 The Javits Award is a seven-year grant given to scientists with a proven track record of exceptional talent and productivity.
 The award offers long-term support, starting with an initial four-year grant, with the potential for an additional three years following administrative review.